Fastglass-LLC/drupal-redis_watchdog/README.md

 Requirements
 ------------------------------------
-Redis Watchdog module requires PHP 5.5 or greater.
-In this module we use special class methods that were introduced in PHP 5.5.
+Redis Watchdog module requires PHP 7.0 or greater.
+Although Drupal 8 requires PHP 5.6 we use type casting in method calls that was only implemented in PHP 7.0.
+Type casting allows strict control over a method in a class.

 To operate, the module requires that you have PHPRedis module installed on your server's PHP.